huggingface/computer-vision-course/course/2 Neural Network Architectures/2.3 Multi-Modal Models/2.3.3 Transfer Learning/README.md

 # Transfer Learning / Fine Tuning for Multimodal Models

-In this directory, you can find multiple notebooks that introduce you how to fine-tuning Multimodal models to downstream task like:
+In this directory, you can find multiple notebooks that introduce how to fine-tune Multimodal models to downstream task like:
  - Image-to-Text / Text-to-Image
  - Document Classification
  - Visual Document Question Answering